monsoonmaelstrom/book2/book2.md

 Davy nods.
 “You were never supposed to realize, but I think you’ve been undoing it since Ponchar.”

 “All the power that took. *This* was why.”
-I bet it’s also why I’ve been waking up feeling like I’m forgetting something so often. *How many times did I realize it and then forget?* I wonder
+I bet it’s also why I’ve been waking up feeling like I’m forgetting something so often. *How many times did I realize it, only to forget again?* I wonder.

-Davy nods again.
+Davy nods a second time.

 “So why didn’t you tell me then?”